 As one of 20 shortlisted startups, Quantstamp flew to Dubai to pitch its blockchain solutions at the Future Blockchain Summit.
 In the process, Quantstamp met with investors, networked with government officials, and connected with potential customers.

 In his presentation, Quantstamp Head of Business Don Ho discussed why Quantstamp is essential for the mainstream adoption of smart contracts and blockchain technology.
 Smart contracts act as the back end code of blockchain technology that power most blockchain applications.

 Don Ho explained that, although smart contracts experienced exponential growth over the last two years, smart contract security still needs to be addressed.
 Over the same two year time period, over $350 million USD worth of cryptocurrency was either lost or stolen due to security vulnerabilities in smart contracts.
 If blockchain security is not addressed, economies will be unable to realize the potential growth enabled by blockchain technology.

-Don Ho then described how Quantstamp aims to facilitate the proliferation of blockchain technology by developing tools and services that protect smart contracts throughout their entire lifecycle.
-Before smart contracts are published, Quantstamp offers full-service white glove audits.
+Don Ho then described how Quantstamp aims to facilitate the proliferation of blockchain technology by developing decentralized tools and services that protect smart contracts throughout their entire lifecycle.
+Before smart contracts are published, Quantstamp also offers full-service white glove audits.
 Leading crypto-native companies like OmiseGO, Chainlink and Sharespost trust Quantstamp to address their security needs.

 Photo courtesy of Smart Dubai